secretstartups/handbook/blog/release-posts/index.html.md

   `#releases` Slack channel and only merge once they've pinged you in Slack to confirm the packages are released, which will be sometime around 14:10 - 14:20)
 - Creating and collecting feedback in the release post retro issue during the release post
 - Doing a sync retro with the Tech Writing and Messaging leads sometime between the 23rd and the 1st of the month, to identify and collaboratively complete actions to improve process and update the handbook/MRs
-- [Communicate](#communication) with our Community Advocates following the [Involving Experts workflow](/handbook/marketing/community-relations/community-advocacy/workflows/involving-experts/) as needed to field questions that come up from viewers of the release post blog once it is live on the 22nd
+- [Communicate](#communication) directly with product managers using [#product](https://gitlab.slack.com/archives/C0NFPSFA8) on Slack as needed to field questions that come up from viewers of the release post blog once it is live on the 22nd
 - Making sure the auto sorting of secondary features by title (alpha) and stage generally looks good or is revised if need be [Content Reviews](#content-reviews)
 - Work with PMs, Messaging lead and others as needed  to make sure any external blogs they reference go live before the release post blog gets published on the 22nd.
 - Making sure the Messaging lead and technical writing lead are aware if release post items are added or removed after the 18th